Interest Rates

 Address/Jurisdiction Database

-If you need tax rates for a specific address, use the Department's Address/Jurisdiction Database.
-The database contains the following rates for each address: communications services tax, discretionary sales surtax, insurance premium tax, and sales
+If you need tax rates for a specific address, use the Department's

-and use tax.
+premium tax, and sales and use tax.

-Prepaid Wireless E911 Fee
+Prepaid Wireless Fee

-The prepaid wireless E911 fee is 40 cents on the sale of each prepaid wireless service that allows a caller to connect to and interact with
+The prepaid wireless fee is 40 cents on the sale of each prepaid

-the Enhanced 911 (E911) System.
-If a prepaid wireless device is sold with prepaid wireless service of 10 minutes or less, or for $5 or less, the seller may elect not
+with prepaid wireless service of 10 minutes or less, or for $5 or

-to apply the prepaid wireless E911 fee to the sale.
+less, the seller may elect not to apply the prepaid wireless fee

-The E911 Board may adjust the rate of the fee, if necessary, to ensure full cost recovery or prevent over-recovery of costs incurred in providing
+The E911 Board may adjust the rate of the fee, if necessary, to ensure

-E911 service.
-Any rate change will be posted to the Department's website.
-A written notice for each fee rate change will be issued to sellers at
+Department's website.
+A written notice for each fee rate change will

-least 90 days before the effective date of the change.
+be issued to sellers at least 90 days before the effective date of the

 Asphalt Use Tax Index

-The tax rate used by contractors who manufacture and use asphalt during fiscal year July 1, 2020 through June 30, 2021 is 82 cents per ton.
-For more information, read
+The tax rate used by contractors who manufacture and use asphalt

-Tax Information Publication #20A01-03
+Tax Information Publication #24A01-09

 .